willieLjohnson/liwatecblog/_posts/projectsetup.md

 }
 ```

 Awesome!
-We have our project setup with Vite, BabylonJS, and TypeScript.
+We have our project set up with Vite, BabylonJS, and TypeScript.
 We can create decent games with only these three libraries.
 We'll get to that later.
-For now let's create a basic scene.
+For now, let's create a basic scene.

 ## Creating the Scene

 In BabyonJS every game object lives in the Scene.
 Think of it like the "game world".
-We'll start by updating the index.html to make it ready to rendering.
+We'll start by updating the index.html to make it ready for rendering.

 ### index.html

 The main and potentially only HTML file you'll need.
-It'll start of pretty basic.
+It'll start off pretty basic.
 Most of our code will be in modular TypeScript files in the `src/` folder.
-We add a `canvas` element which BabylonJS uses to render the scene, change the title of our page, and add a style element which makes the cnavas fill the screen.
+We add a `canvas` element that Babylon uses to render the scene, change the title of our page, and add a style element that makes the canvas fill the screen.

 ```html
 <!DOCTYPE html>